IT Department Withdraws Appeal Against Rajinikanth Over Penalty

 Rajinikanth addresses the media outside his residence in Chennai on Tuesday.
 (PTI)

-Aggrieved by it, Rajinikanth filed an appeal before the IT (Appeal) which dismissed it.
-He then approached the ITAT which had allowed his appeal, holding that the penalty was imposed without any material evidence or investigation.
-Challenging this, the IT department had filed the present appeal in the high court.
+Aggrieved by it, Rajinikanth had filed an appeal before Income Tax ( Appeal), which dismissed the appeal after which the actor approached the ITAT.
+The ITAT allowed the appeal and held that the penalty was imposed by the assessing officer only on the statement recorded by the assesse and his employee without any material evidence or investigation.

+The Commissioner of Income Tax has filed the appeal before High Court against the order questioning whether the ITAT is right in law in deleting the penalty levied.

+When the matter came up before the bench on Tuesday, counsel Swaminathan, who appeared on behalf of the Income Tax department, submitted that vide an earlier circular in 2018 the CBDT directed the department not to go on appeal where the amount of tax will not exceed Rs 50 lakh and by an amendment it was increased to Rs 1 crore.

 Get the best of News18 delivered to your inbox - subscribe to News18 Daybreak.
 Follow News18.com on Twitter, Instagram, Facebook, Telegram, TikTok and on YouTube, and stay in the know with what's happening in the world around you – in real time.